jiyunsun/Group3_TMwork/README.txt

-This is the group 3 text mining github repository
+This is the TMgroup3's github repository